longjinggreentea/R/README.md

 # R
-Wenjun's R code for projects.
+Wenjun's R code for projects using TCGA clinical data and RNAseq data for differential expression, gene clustering, as well as data preparation for GSEA.